yale-cpsc-419-templates/pset-1-template/README.md

 The Python community has developed a static code analysis tool named `pylint`, installable via `$ pip install pylint`.
 The pylint tool (configured with a `.pylintrc` file) generates a report critiquing the style of given Python code.
 The pylint tool enforces many of the PEP 8 guidelines, and some additional guidelines too.
-In CPSC 419 "good style" is defined by the pylint tool, as configured with the *default settings*.
-The lecture example programs and the scaffolding programs (with a few intentional or unavoidable exceptions) cause pylint to generate perfect reports, and your assignment programs should do the same (again, with a few intentional or unavoidable exceptions&mdash;generally a score $>9.00$ is fine and the report should be free of easy-to-fix issues such as "trailing whitespace").
+Although the lecture example programs and the scaffolding programs mostly cause pylint to generate perfect reports, they sometimes do not.
+Your assignment programs, however, must generate a good report (you may leave a few intentional or unavoidable exceptions&mdash;a score $>9.00$ is fine and the report should be free of easy-to-fix issues such as "trailing whitespace").
+Part of your grade on this assignment is the score from pylint when run in the default configuration with all of your submitted files&mdash;including the scaffolding file(s)!&mdash;rounded *up* to the nearest integer.

 Using pylint is easy.
 You can critique one file comprising your programs at a time: